Podcast Studio Design Tips For Beginners With Starting Cost

 Soundproof your walls

-Okay, now you’ve got your spare room or corner, it is time to soundproof your walls and floors.
+Okay, now you’ve got your spare room or corner to build your podcast studio, it is time to soundproof your walls and floors.

-I also recommend investing in proper carpeting for a more advanced podcast studio set-up.
+I recommend investing in proper carpeting for a more advanced podcast studio set-up.

 Get A Spacious Desk